Git examples: Resetting, Undoing and Reverting Changes

 Warning You will lose unsaved/uncommited work in the working directory!

-Reset the working directory to look exactly like the code in the remote branch:
+Revert the working directory to look exactly like origin/another-branch

 $ git fetch --all